olivierluethy/samsung-debloat-adb/Readme.md

 ADB provides access to several powerful commands that allow you to:

-- **Install and Uninstall Apps**: You can install apps from your computer to the Android device, or uninstall apps directly from the device.
+- **Install and Uninstall Apps**: You can install apps from your computer on the Android device or uninstall apps directly from the device.
 - **List Installed Apps**: You can view a list of all apps installed on the device.
 - **Access Device Shell**: You can interact with the Android device's operating system directly via a command-line interface.
 - **File Management**: You can copy files to and from your Android device.